bcgov/smk-tlink/README.md

 Again, the apps is a Single Page App with code that is served by some http server.

 The code for the APP will likely vary much more than the code that http server is built from.
+Another way to say it: "you're not going to be  updating Apache or NGNX as often as the code for the webapp you are developing."

-With the containerization model we build images that combine all the elements necessary to run the application.
-We could create a container which builds the http server in one layer, then adds our application in another.
-This would require an entire rebuild of everything when we fix a simple spelling mistake or fix a bug.
+With the containerization model we "build images that combine all the elements necessary to run the application".
+We could create a container which builds the http server in one layer (compiles it from source or even installs it using your preferred package manager), then add our application in another step.
+This would require an entire rebuild of everything every time we want to rebuild our app; even fixing a simple spelling mistake or fixing a teeny bug would require a complete end to end rebuild of the image.

+This is wasteful.

-Here we are using the abilit of OpenShift to operate 2 containers in a pod.
+Here we are using the ability of OpenShift to operate 2 containers in a pod.

+* A pod can run one container or more than one.
+When 2 containers run in a pod, they share disc.
-* one container is an Init container that simply does something before the _main_ container starts.
+* One container is an Init container that simply does something before the _main_ container starts.
 * the other container is the _main_ container which is long running.

-##### The pattern in this app is:
+##### The pattern used in this app is:

-* we use the init container to "inject" the required app files -- the `index.html`, `images`, and `css` files.
-These resources are simply downloaed from github and place in a folder that is shared between containers running in the pod.
+* We use the init container to "inject" the required app files -- the `index.html`, `images`, and `css` files.
+These resources are simply downloaded from github and place in a folder that is shared between containers running in the pod.

 * Once the Init container finishes the main container starts - Here this is a **caddy** container.
 It starts and begins serving the application.

 ##### So there are 2 Builds that create these two images.

-* one creates the image that is the Init container - its job is to pull the correct version of the code from github and place it in a folder.
+* One build creates the image that is the Init container - its job is to pull the correct version of the code from github and place it in a folder.
+Now this can be confusing: This build, builds the image that is the init container.  when that image runs (in a pod), only then does it pull the `smk` code.

-* One creates the image that is our verions of **caddy** - we only require certain capabilites so we compile our own version of caddy.
+* One build creates the image that is our version of **caddy** - we only require certain capabilities so we compile our own version of caddy.
+This is like building Apache once and running the binary.

-##### Builds and the resulting images reside in the `tools` namespace
+### _Builds and the resulting images reside in the `tools` namespace_

 ## Deployment

 The Deployment simply orchestrates the creation of pods.
-Through Enviornment parameters the pod will start, the init container will run and do its job, pulling the correct version of the application saving it to a folder, the next container simply runs **caddy** which serves the application.
+Through Environment parameters the pod will start, the init container will run and do its job, pulling the correct version of the application saving it to a folder, the next container simply runs **caddy** which serves the application.

 ## A Word about other resources

 At this time I won't cover them here.
 Red Hat has excellent documentation on these things.
-Note, be sure, when you are reading, that you are reading the correct verions -- The OpenShift platform has different version and the capabilities change between versions.
+Note, be sure, when you are reading, that you are reading the correct versions -- The OpenShift platform has different version and the capabilities change between versions.
 ATM I am using `3.11.59`

 ## A word about templates

-* I use tempates to provision resources.
+* I use templates to provision resources.
 * Templates are text files in YAML format.

-* They can accept parameters, so you can _varry_ parts of the configuration such as the name or label applied to resources, or the version, say of an ImageStream.
+* They can accept parameters, so you can _vary_ parts of the configuration such as the name or label applied to resources, or the version, say of an ImageStream.

 ## Provisioning the BuildConfigs